abhijat/butler/README.md

 Butler is a command line client for jenkins.

 It will eventually be a shell, which will have mini commands tailored to jenkins.

-Most of this does not work right now.